Sign Up

 Conclusion

 Caring for and communicating with dementia residents can be rewarding but challenging.
-NAs work closely with dementia residents and with patients in the home setting.
-It is imperative that patience, kindness and understanding be displayed.
-Learning to talk effectively with dementia residents makes the NA's job easier and safer.
-Remembering to approach persons from the front, speaking softly, and using simple words and phrases will make your work more pleasant, with less resistance from your resident.
+CNAs work closely with dementia residents and with patients with dementia in the home care setting.
+It is imperative that patience, kindness, and understanding be displayed.
+Learning to talk effectively with dementia residents makes the CNA's job easier and safer.
+Remembering to approach persons from the front, speaking softly, and using simple words and phrases will make your work more pleasant and likely include less resistance from your residents.

 Select one of the following methods to complete this course.